Student Challenge 2011

-The winner of this year's competition is Joevas Asare (University of Surrey), who wrote a poem and recorded it in the form of a rap.
+The winner of this year's competition is Joevas Asare (University of Surrey), for his rap which you can listen to here as an mp3.
 Joevas will receive £500 and the opportunity to attend the annual Higher Education Academy Conference (including travel expenses).
-You can listen to his rap here.

 Joevas being presented with his certificate by Prof Robert Witt, the Head of Economics at the University of Surrey.

 We have two runners-up who will receive £200 each:

 Anu Omotunde-Young (Lancaster University) - Anu wrote a poem about Nigeria followed by creative analytical writing.
 You can read her poem on the Economics in Action blog.

 Daniel Derbyshire and Alex Grindulis (University of Manchester) - Daniel and Alex created a cartoon video (watch on YouTube).

 From left to right, Ken Clark, Head of Economics, presenting Alex and Daniel with their certificates, along with Dr George Bratsioties, economics undergraduate director.

 There are further ten commended entries (each will receive £50):